shalamyansky/fb_regex/README.md

 You can use binaries as you see fit.

-If you get code or part of code please keep my name and a link [here](https://github.com/shalamyansky/fb_regex).
+If you get code or part of code please keep my name and a link to [here](https://github.com/shalamyansky/fb_regex).